 Strategies: One of the best ways to learn a new language is to ‘live it‘.
 Fully immerse yourself in the language and no matter you sensory preferences bombarded with visual, auditory, touch, and taste.

 Language learners really start to make the most improvement when they push the boundaries and get out of their ‘comfort zones’.
 Although it is important to make the most out of learning styles don’t be afraid to extend beyond your style preferences.
-The key

 Comment below on your preferred style of learning and the strategies you have applied.